gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 NEXT/PREV moves between peers or changes the current numeric draft.
 SELECT uses or confirms the current item.
 BACK cancels an unfinished workflow or returns one level.
 Committed configuration changes save automatically, silently on success;
-a failed exit remains explicit and retryable. `x/y` is the position within the currently browsable list, subject to the dense-data title exception above.
+a failed exit remains explicit and retryable.
+Lists have no position prefix.

 | View | SELECT | BACK |
 | --- | --- | --- |